 If a mixing console or PA system is available, it is imperative not to overdrive the input channel.
 Please make sure the red peak light never lights up!
 Sufficient PA power amplification (200-300 watts minimum) is required to achieve high distortion free volumes.

-With the amplified vibraphone, many of the effect pedals used for electric guitars may be inappropriate due to their insufficient peak tolerance.
+With the amplified vibraphone you need to recreate the vibrato effect with an effects unit, as the pickup system does not pick up the resonator tubes or the vibrato flaps.
+Many of the effect pedals used for electric guitars may be inappropriate due to their insufficient peak tolerance.
 We recommend you look for a multi-effect unit with a minus 20 dB switch or adjustable input gain.
 This allows for successful use with the vibraphone pickup system.
 We've found that the best effect unit to be combined with the vibraphone or marimba is the Eventide Pitch Factor.
 Another good one is the TC Chorus Flanger, which produces a very spacy, soft stereo vibrato effect for the vibe.
 A good quality digital reverb is another useful effect for the electric vibraphone or marimba.

 Generally, musicians can use their favorite mallets when playing the electric vibraphone or marimba.
 Their influence on the electric sound is comparable to acoustic playing.
 For example, David Friedman plays very heavy mallets while Mike Mainieri plays much lighter ones.
 In our experience, medium to light mallets will render the most lucid and voluminous results.
 They allow driving a larger dynamic range on the amp side and thus avoid overdriving the amp's input section.
 A major consequence of an amplified mallet instrument is the improved dynamic, especially when performing with a band.
 When using microphones, these dynamics are often sacrificed as it becomes necessary to play as loud as possible at all times, just to be heard at all.